 Your main role is to inspire the next generation of students to join us here at Wrexham Glyndŵr University.

-Not only will your help be invaluable to our Admissions team but being a Student Ambassador can be great for your own personal development.
+Not only will your help be invaluable to our Communications, Marketing, Recruitment and Admissions team but being a Student Ambassador can be great for your own personal development.
 It will help you to develop teamwork, communication and motivational skills which will prove to be useful in your future career – and look great on your CV.

 Will I need to be trained?